Constraints on Yukawa gravity parameters from observations of bright stars: Yukawa-like nonlinear correction to the gravitational potential

 \section{Yukawa-like nonlinear correction to the gravitational potential}

-Yukawa-like potentials is characterized by presence of decreasing exponential terms and thats why deviate from the standard Newtonian gravitational potential \cite{talm88,sere06,card11,sand84,iori07,iori08}.
+Yukawa-like potentials are characterized by presence of decreasing exponential terms and thats why deviate from the standard Newtonian gravitational potential \cite{talm88,sere06,card11,sand84,iori07,iori08}.

 The Yukawa term is analysed in case of short and long ranges.
-The Yukawa term for the short ranges is analysed in \cite{adel09} and references therein, and for the longer ranges the parameters of Yukawa gravity potential are given for clusters of galaxies \cite{capo07b,capo09b} and for rotation curves of spiral galaxies \cite{card11}.
+The Yukawa term for the short ranges is analysed in \cite{adel09} and references therein, and for the longer ranges the parameters of Yukawa gravity potential are given for clusters of galaxies \cite{capo07b,capo09b}, for rotation curves of spiral galaxies \cite{card11} and for the binary pulsars \cite{miao19,dong22}.
 Also, other studies of long-range Yukawa term investigations can be found in \cite{whit01,amen04,reyn05,seal05,sere06,moff05,moff06}.

 The action of Yukawa-like nonlinear correction to the gravitational potential in the Newtonian limit can be given in the form \cite{capo14}:

 where $f$ is a generic function of Ricci scalar curvature $R$ and $\mathcal{X}$ is the coupling constant.